bioconnector/workshops/setup.md

 If you get a message that says something like: `Error in library(packageName) : there is no package called 'packageName'`, then the required packages did not install correctly.
 Please do not hesitate to [email me](people.html) _prior to the course_ if you are still having difficulty.

-## Additional steps for Reproducible Research classes
+### RMarkdown

-A few additional setup steps required for the reproducible research / dynamic documents class.
+First, install R and RStudio as described above.
+Several additional setup steps required for the reproducible research with RMarkdown class.

 1. First, launch RStudio (not R).
 Click File, New File, R Markdown.
-This may tell you that you need to install additional packages (knitr, yaml, htmltools, caTools, bitops, and rmarkdown).
+This may tell you that you need to install additional packages (`knitr`, `yaml`, `htmltools`, `caTools`, `bitops`, and `rmarkdown`).
 Click "Yes" to install these.
 1. Sign up for a free account at **[RPubs.com](http://rpubs.com/)**.
 1. If you want to convert to PDF, you will need to install a **LaTeX** typesetting engine.
 This differs on Mac and Windows. **Note that this part of the installation may take up to several hours, and isn't strictly required for the class.**
     - **Windows LaTeX instructions**: